-It’s one of the aims of Extbase to reduce this inconsistency in extensions.
-Approved paradigms of programming lead to fast success for newbies and protect developers from having to deal with complex database queries or potential security holes like SQL-Injections or XSS-Attacks.
-Using Extbase, small Extensions as well as big projects can be realized in a well-structured way.
+It’s one of the goals of Extbase to reduce this inconsistency in extensions.
+Approved paradigms of programming lead to fast success for newbies and protect developers from having to deal with complex database queries or potential security holes like SQL injections or XSS attacks.
+Using Extbase, small extensions as well as big projects can be implemented in a well-structured way.

-Extbase is based on four interconnected and complementary paradigms, which we would like to present in this chapter.
+Extbase is based on four interconnected and complementary paradigms.
 You’ll encounter these during the whole project cycle, from planning to realization and maintenance of your extension:

 - Object-Oriented Programming (OOP): describes how to encapsulate associated real world aspects to abstract objects in a software

 - Domain-Driven Design (DDD): The goal of this approach is to transcribe terms, rules and actions of the problem at hand in an adequate way.